Bokashi and other food waste recycling methods

 - Add food scraps to the bokashi bucket.

-- Cover the scraps with a handful of bokashi bran (a wheat product infused with effective microorganisms) or spray.
+- Cover the scraps with a handful of bokashi mixture.
 This allows it to ferment without rotting.
-The spray or bran is available at hardware and garden stores.

-- Use a potato masher to push down the contents to minimise air exposure.
+- Use a potato masher or similar to push down the contents to minimise air exposure.

 - Keep adding food scraps and bokashi mix until the bucket is full.
 For an average family, this will take approximately three to four weeks.

-- Leave the bucket for 10 to 14 days for materials to ferment.
+- Leave the bucket for 10 to 14 days for the contents to ferment.
 Continue to drain off liquid regularly.
 After this time you will notice that food appears pickled and smells vinegary.
-It may also occasionally have a white fungi growth.
+It may also occasionally have a white fungi growth, which is normal.